Negative Maintenance: Why Support Should Grow Slower Than the Company

 Make it someone’s job

-So you make each move a job.
-The four moves are roughly the roles a support team grows into.
-Someone owns the docs, and “fix the thing they had to ask about” is their whole job instead of a stolen minute.
-Someone owns tooling and deflection, and builds the systems that make every other subtraction cheap and countable.
-Someone owns escalations, and turns the hardest tickets into reproductions engineering will accept.
+So you fund it, and at scale that means making each move a role, roughly the roles a support team grows into.
+Someone owns docs, so self-serve absorption is a whole job.
+Someone owns tooling and deflection, and makes absorption cheap and subtraction countable.
+Someone owns escalations, turning the hardest tickets into reproductions engineering will accept.
 Someone owns the product signal, and carries the wall the whole queue keeps hitting to the people who can move it.
+Those last two only pay off if the org takes the handoff: support can name a cause it has no authority to remove, and if engineering will not review the escalation or product will not move on the signal, the team goes back to clearing the queue.

-This looks like it contradicts the whole point.
-Support should grow slower than the company, and the answer to the catch is to hire.
-Both are true, because there are two kinds of support hire.
-A front-line engineer’s output scales with the hours they spend at the queue, one customer at a time, a fixed tax on every new account.
-A knowledge manager’s good doc answers the question for every customer who would have filed it, including the ones who never write in because they found the page.
-One role, the whole queue.
-The first kind of hire tracks the customer count.
-The second kind bends it.
+This sounds like a contradiction: support should grow slower than the company, yet the fix is to hire more people.
+That is the catch, and both halves are true, because there are two kinds of support hire.
+A front-line engineer’s output scales with the hours they spend at the queue, a fixed tax on every new account.
+A knowledge manager’s good doc answers the question for everyone who would have filed it, and for the ones who never write in at all.
+The first kind tracks the customer count.
+The second bends it.